sas-fossdev/saspes/README.md

 * Mozilla WebExtension Browser API Polyfill
     * Used only in Chromium version

-Please look in the LICENSES folder for their respective licenses.
+Refer to the 'Third-Party Licenses.txt' file for their respective licenses.

 ## License